alfianandinugraha/create-react-typescript-app/README.md

 See the section about [Eslint CLI](https://eslint.org/docs/user-guide/command-line-interface) for more information

+### `yarn reset` or `npm run reset`

+This boilerplate has landing page and this command is used to delete all files, folders, and code which related to landing page.
+Rather than delete manualy, just type this command and the landing page will be removed.

+To undo this command, type `git checkout -- src/` to rollback to older src folder

 ### ~~`yarn eject`~~ or ~~`npm run eject`~~

 **Warning !** don't eject the app, because cannot be undone.
 Please use [react-app-rewired](https://www.npmjs.com/package/react-app-rewired) for control behavior of Create React App